pivotal/docs-tap/learning-center/runtime-environment/workshop-session.md

 ## <a id="specify-ingress-domain"></a> Specifying the ingress domain

 To access the workshop instance by using a public URL, you must specify an ingress domain.
-If an ingress domain isn't specified, use the default ingress domain that the Learning Center Operator was configured with.
+If an ingress domain isn't specified, use the default ingress domain that the Learning Center operator was configured with.

 When setting a custom domain, configure DNS with a wildcard domain to forward all